 Not surprisingly, many expats in Saudi Arabia work in the oil industry.

 There are more than eight million foreigners based in the Desert Kingdom, most of them manual laborers from South Asia.
-Roughly 200,000 Western expats are estimated to be working in Saudi Arabia as well.
+Roughly 100,000 foreign residents from Western nations are estimated to be working in Saudi Arabia as well.

-These numbers are unlikely to decline in the near future, although the Saudi government is busy working hard at improving job prospects for its own citizens, e.g. by investing in the education system and introducing quotas to regulate the number of foreigners working in Saudi Arabia.
-From November 2012 onwards, employers hiring too many foreigners also have to pay heavy fines.
-In the long term, these labor laws might have negative consequences for expats working in Saudi Arabia.
+These numbers are unlikely to decline in the near future, although the government is busy improving job prospects for its own people, e.g. by investing in the education system and introducing quotas to regulate the number of foreign workers and employees.
+From November 2012 onwards, employers hiring too many foreigners, instead of Saudis, also have to pay heavy fines.
+In the long term, these labor laws might have negative consequences for expatriates.

-Not surprisingly for a country holding roughly ¼ of the world’s proven petroleum reserves, Saudi Arabia’s economy is heavily based on oil.
-To be precise, petroleum accounts for 90 % of export earnings, 80 % of budget revenues, and 45 % of the country’s GDP.
-This partly explains why Saudi Arabia is one of the few high-income countries with a very strong industrial sector (nearly 68 % of GDP).
+Not surprisingly for a country holding over 20% of the world’s proven petroleum reserves, the national economy is heavily based on oil.
+To be precise, petroleum accounts for 90 % of export earnings, 80 % of budget revenues, and 45 % of the GDP.
+This partly explains why Saudi Arabia is one of the few high-income countries with a very strong industrial sector (nearly 65 % of the GDP in 2013).

-People working in Saudi Arabia’s services sector generate roughly 31 % of the country’s GDP, thus making the tertiary sector the second-most important for Saudi Arabia’s economy.
-Given Saudi Arabia’s climate and topography, agriculture doesn’t stand a great chance of playing a major role, although there have been some government efforts to make Saudi Arabia a self-sufficient country.
+The service sector generates roughly one third of the GDP, thus making the tertiary sector the second-most important for the national economy.
+Given the climate and topography, agriculture doesn’t stand a great chance of playing a major role, although there have been some government efforts to make the populace less dependent on food imports.

-Recent diversification efforts to reduce the country’s dependency on oil exports have created new areas of employment for those working in Saudi Arabia’s secondary and tertiary sectors.
-Particular attention has been given to power generation, telecommunications, natural gas exploration and the petrochemical industry.
+Recent diversification efforts to reduce the economic dependency on oil exports have created new areas of employment for those working in Saudi Arabia’s secondary and tertiary sectors.
+In addition to the local petrochemical industry, particular attention has been given to power generation, telecommunications, and natural gas exploration.

-The recruitment for managerial positions is mainly done by private consultants or agents working for Saudi Arabian employers in big cities across the globe.
-Intra-company transfers within multi-national corporations also account for a considerable share of expats working in Saudi Arabia.
+The recruitment for managerial positions is mainly done by private consultants or agents representing Saudi employers in big cities across the globe.
+Intra-company transfers within multi-national corporations also account for a considerable share of assignees from abroad.
 A good first step for everyone interested in working in Saudi Arabia would be to contact their country’s chamber of commerce.

-Your sponsor can help you with many of the issues you may encounter while working in Saudi Arabia, from getting your work visa to helping you find accommodation.
+Your sponsor can help you with many of the issues you may encounter, from getting your visa to helping you find accommodation.
 At the same time, the sponsor is responsible for you and thus has a strong interest in both your well-being and your good behavior.
-Any offence you cause while working in Saudi Arabia may reflect badly upon your sponsor.
+Any offence you cause while living and working in Saudi Arabia may reflect badly upon your sponsor.